Ipstenu/dreamobjects/readme.txt

 Why there?
 Security.
 It's a safer spot, though safest would be a non-web-accessible folder.
 Maybe in the future.
 Keeping it there makes it easy for me to delete.

-<strong>My backup is small, but it won't back up!</strong>

-Did you use defines for your HOME_URL and/or SITE_URL?
-For some reason, PHP gets bibbeldy about that.
-I'm working on a solution!

 = Using the Plugin =

 <strong>How often can I schedule backups?</strong>